-2 Other financial assets
+(i) Other financial assets

-The fair values of derivatives traded in active markets are measured based on quoted prices at the end of each fiscal year.
-The fair values of over-the-counter derivatives are measured based on their offered prices by brokers or observable inputs.
+Financial instruments classified into level 1 are derivatives traded in active markets and are measured based on quoted prices as of the end of each fiscal year.
+Financial instruments classified into level 2 are over-the-counter derivatives and are measured based on broker pricing or observable inputs.